 The Plan will not request or require you or your family member to undergo a genetic test.
-However, your Physician may obtain and use information about the results of a genetic test.
+However, your physician may obtain and use information about the results of a genetic test.
 The Plan may also obtain such information to the extent required in making a determination regarding payment (e.g., where payment is made only as to Medically Necessary treatment and the results of a genetic test are necessary to determine the Medical Necessity of the services provided).
 In some circumstances the Plan may obtain or request genetic information for research purposes (if required by a state for the protection of individuals) or as part of your or your family member's voluntary participation in a research study.

-The Plan will not collect genetic information for underwriting purposes, which includes (A) determination of, eligibility (including enrollment and continued eligibility) for benefits under the Plan or coverage (including changes in Deductibles or other cost-sharing mechanisms in return for activities such as completing a health risk assessment or participating in a wellness program); (B) the computation of premiums under the Plan or coverage (including discounts in return for activities such as completing a health risk assessment or participating in a wellness program); (C) the application of any preexisting condition exclusion under the Plan or coverage; and (D) other activities related to the creation, renewal, or replacement of a contract of health insurance or health benefits.
+The Plan will not collect genetic information for underwriting purposes, which includes (A) determination of, eligibility (including enrollment and continued eligibility) for benefits under the Plan or coverage (including changes in deductibles or other cost-sharing mechanisms in return for activities such as completing a health risk assessment or participating in a wellness program); (B) the computation of premiums under the Plan or coverage (including discounts in return for activities such as completing a health risk assessment or participating in a wellness program); (B) the computation of premiums under the Plan or coverage (including discounts in return for activities such as completing a health risk assessment or participating in a wellness program); (C) the application of any preexisting condition exclusion under the Plan or coverage; and (D) other activities related to the creation, renewal or replacement of a contract of health insurance or health benefits.
 However, if the Plan conditions the benefit based on its medical appropriateness, which depends on the genetic information, the Plan is permitted to request only the minimum amount of genetic information necessary to determine medical appropriateness.